What is Quartz Heating Elements used for?

 Quartz heating elements provide short to medium wavelength radiation and can be the most preferred source of heat when a rapid heater response is needed.

 The quartz elements are comprised of a series of quartz tubes running parallel to each other within a highly reflective stainless steel housing.
-Each cell contains a coiled resistance wire available in a variety of wattages and voltages.
-Watt densities up to 30 w/sq.
+Each cell contains a coiled resistance wire available in various wattages and voltages—watt densities up to 30 w/sq.
 Inch (4.65 w/sq. cm) are available.
 The range of sizes and watt densities makes quartz emitters the preferred choice in zoning arrangements.
 Applications such as plastic thermoforming and vacuum forming sheet-fed processes with intricate heating patterns.
 They all need precise zone control, are small in size, and can easily be put in larger panels.